Back to the blog

 Study

 Getting ready for the Fluttercon23 event, the background study was the first thing on the agenda to gain understanding of design tokens.
 Design tokens are small repeated pieces of the design system that help the building of user interfaces creating consistency to the system (Chenais, 2018).
 Parameters that can be tokenized include colors, measurements, and fonts.
 A tokenized design system must be treated as the “single source of truth” to all design token solutions (Design Token Community Group).
-This helps the team by creating a synchronized and up-to-date source for design tokens that everyone on the team can, and must, use.
+This helps the team by creating a synchroniced and up-to-date source for design tokens that everyone on the team can, and must, use.
 Design tokens also allow the creation of themes which can help with multibranding by easing the switching between different themes.

-Tokenized design parameters
+Tokenized design parameters.

 Testing